NizarMazlan/SpotifyAudioAnalysis/README.md

 ## Conclusion

 Spotify Audio Analysis is a powerful tool that can be used to gain insights into the audio features of your favorite songs.
 With Spotipy, you can easily access and analyze audio data from Spotify tracks.
+As a note, in order for the list to update, must run datacollection.py